wanghaisheng/responsive-landing-page-starter/content/blog/en/hacktoberfest-dos-and-donts.md

 ---
 # What is Hacktoberfest

-Running for the 8th year Hacktoberfest is an annual month long event where developers of all experience level get to contribute to open source projects, participate in events, complete pull request, and support these projects financially.
-Hacktoberfest is a great way for both new and experienced developers get to work on open source projects.
-It is also a great way for project maintainer to attract new developer to help maintain the projects.
+Running for the 8th year Hacktoberfest is an annual month-long event where developers of all experience levels get to contribute to open-source projects, participate in events, complete pull requests, and support these projects financially.
+Hacktoberfest is a great way for both new and experienced developers to get to work on open-source projects.
+It is also an opportunity for project maintainers to attract new developers to help maintain the projects.

 ## What works really well